 1. You can save money!
 Even with closing costs added, sellers realize they are competing with Disney and you should always save on a resale.
 If you see one listed "above" your budget, don’t be afraid to make an offer!

 2. You can pay lower maintenance fees on some resales!
-Bay Lake Towers, Saratoga Springs & Old Key West currently have the lowest dues.
+Certain resorts have lower dues than others

-4. You can buy add-on packages of less than 160 as a first time (or existing) buyer.
-Disney requires you to buy a minimum of 160 points.
-If 160 points exceeds your budget, you may be able to find 70 points, for example, on the resale market and become a DVC Member.
+4. You can buy add-on packages of less than 100 points as a first time (or existing) buyer.
+Disney requires you to buy a minimum.
+Resale allows you to become a member with as few as 25 points.
 [Back]

 1. Apply online through TimeshareLending.net Just like Disney's financing, they actually secure the property to the loan so for many people ~ the interest* MAY be deducted!
 All terms and conditions are set by them. *Please check with your CPA.